Juno445/sabre-metrics/README.md

 FROM tickets
 GROUP BY agent_id;
 ```
-*See the documentation folder for more detailed steps for each metric.*
+*See the docs folder for more detailed steps for each metric.*

 You can also experiment with the formulas using the Python helper script:
 ```bash
 python examples/calculate_metrics.py ats 2 1 0.5
 ```

+## Quick Start

+See [docs/quick_start.md](docs/quick_start.md) for a brief tutorial on running these metrics in Python.

 ---